 Poorly managed diabetes can increase your risk for multiple complications.
 This can include, but is not limited to, heart disease, stroke, high blood pressure, blindness, kidney disease, neuropathy (nervous system disease) and amputations.

 Certified diabetes management program

 The American Diabetes Association awarded West Valley Medical Center's diabetes self-management program with the Education Recognition Certificate.
-This ADA honor signifies that our diabetes self-management program in Caldwell meets national standards developed and routinely renewed by the National Diabetes Advisory Board.
+This honor from the ADA signifies that our diabetes self-management program meets national standards developed and routinely renewed by the National Diabetes Advisory Board.

 Our team at the diabetes resource center consists of a registered nurse (RN), who is a certified diabetes educator (CDE), and a registered dietitian (RD), who specializes in diabetes nutrition therapy.
 Our services are based on standards for diabetes care established from the American Diabetes Association.